 Its as simple as that!

-Everyday on the web users will be searching for the products and services that companies offer in you industry, The trick for you is to be more visible than them in order to get found first
+Everyday on the web users will be searching for the products and services that companies offer in your industry.
+The trick for you is to be more visible than them in order to get found first

 There are 2 parts to where you go and locate these keywords: